JeffCohen/workbook/books/law713/1-setup/1-introduction/5-macos-complete.md

 Be sure to do the the [First Day Setup](/1-setup/1-introduction/2-first-day:-macos) before proceeding.

-This entire process will take about 40 minutes.
+This entire process will take about 30 minutes.

 ## STEP 1: Install the Ruby on Rails Environment

-3. We can now install a tool called **rbenv**:
+1. We can now install a tool called **rbenv**:

    ```
    brew install rbenv ruby-build
    ```

-4. And now we install the Ruby programming language interpreter.
+2. And now we install the Ruby programming language interpreter.
-   Just copy and paste each line, one at a time:
+   Copy and paste each line below, one at a time, pressing [Enter] after each one:

    ```
    echo 'if which rbenv > /dev/null; then eval "$(rbenv init -)"; fi'  >>~/.bash_profile